 Thank you for your interest in Seattle University School of Law!

-We invite you to complete the request for catalog form for the materials.
-The new application materials are available in early fall.
-As a rolling admission school, we will begin accepting applications on October 1st.
+Please complete the request for catalog form if you would like us to mail you printed materials.
+As a rolling admission school, we will begin accepting applications on October 1.
 In the meantime, we welcome your calls and visits to our campus.
-Please check back to our Web site regarding scheduled Admission programming in the months ahead.

 How to Apply

 While the application priority deadline is March 1, (February 1 deadline for a completed application for consideration for the Access Admission program) you should submit your application materials at the earliest possible date after they are available.
-As a rolling admission school, we will begin accepting applications in the fall.
 You need not wait until you have taken the LSAT and/or received your score.
-Please refer to our application timeline.

 - Complete the Application for Admission online.
 Please read the instructions carefully.